 nurturing growth

-This a year in which we strengthen and nurture our community partnerships and our presence in the arts and culture scene in Lawrence — we continue to support Rainbow Alianza in their efforts to highlight and make space for the QT/TLGBQ+ community in Lawrence, as well as furthering our partnerships with youth literacy organization Andover Bread Loaf, and arts and social justice organization Elevated Thought.
+This is a year in which we strengthen and nurture our community partnerships and our presence in the arts and culture community in Lawrence — we continue to support Rainbow Alianza in their efforts to highlight and make space for the QT/TLGBQ+ community in Lawrence, as well as furthering our partnerships with youth literacy organization Andover Bread Loaf, and arts and social justice organization Elevated Thought.

 2019 is also our last full year offering art therapy programming for Lawrence Public Schools, as in the spring of next year, the Covid-19 pandemic forces us to pivot towards virtual offerings for our community.